top of page

 Click on the image above to hear me play this 1720 oboe from the collection of the Boston Museum of Fine Arts.

-The journey began at Boston Conservatory, where I earned a bachelor’s degree in oboe and music education; I then earned master’s degrees in oboe and early music from New England Conservatory.
-With the help of a grant from the Frank Huntington Beebe Foundation, I moved to the Netherlands where I studied historical oboe at the Royal Conservatory in The Hague.
-On November 9, 1989, I was on a train from Amsterdam to East Berlin; yes, it was the day the Berlin Wall started to fall.
-After walking through the Brandenburg Gate hours after it opened, I spent the next three months playing concerts in East Berlin and witnessing history.
-(I was followed by the Stasi, but that's another story.)
-I returned to Boston, freelanced for a few years, worked on my doctorate at Boston University, then moved to Texas, where I taught historical oboes at the University of North Texas while juggling a studio of 50 modern oboe students.
-After ten years in Texas, I missed the New England winters and the Boston accent so much that it was time to come home.
-I currently live in the Boston area, performing on both modern and historical oboes with ensembles throughout the United States and Mexico.
+The journey began at Boston Conservatory, where I earned a bachelor’s degree in oboe and music education, followed by master’s degrees in oboe and early music from New England Conservatory.
+With the much-appreciated help of a grant from the Frank Huntington Beebe Foundation, I moved to the Netherlands to study historical oboes at the Royal Conservatory in The Hague.
+On November 9, 1989 — yes, the day the Berlin Wall fell — I was on a train from Amsterdam to East Berlin.
+After strolling through the Brandenburg Gate just hours after it opened (and being picked up by the Stasi for lacking the appropriate paperwork), I spent the next three months playing concerts in East Berlin while witnessing history, all while under the watchful eye of the Stasi.
+When my studies were completed, I returned to Boston, freelanced, worked on a doctorate at Boston University, and pondered my next adventure.
+Quite unexpectedly, I ended up in Texas, teaching historical oboes at the University of North Texas while juggling a studio of 50 modern oboe students and playing concerts throughout the South and Mexico.
+But after ten years, I missed the New England winters and the Boston accent.
+I needed to pull up to a Dunkin' drive-through and order a lahge regulah.
+It was time to come home.
+I currently live in the Boston area, performing and teaching (and drinking far too much Dunkin').

 Capelle Guanajuatensis.jpg